iotaledger/wasplib/contracts/rust/README.md

 - testcore

-  Helper smart contract to test the core functionality.
+  Helper smart contract to test the ISCP core functionality.

+- testwasmlib

+  Helper smart contract to test the WasmLib functionality.

 - tokenregistry